axelvaldez/radical-companies/_posts/book-3/2023-06-30-radical-inspiration-and-discovery.markdown

    </div>
   <p>We get often lost in the intellectual weeds and never discover the really toxic.
 The <span class='_paradigm'>Radical Foundation</span> helps us remain clear,</p>
    <ul>
     <li>Will this decision make us more or less decentralized.
-Either choice is OK, but the <span class='_paradigm'>Foundation</span> helps you know which direction the decision is taking you.</li>
+Either choice is up to you and your community, but the <span class='_paradigm'>Foundation</span> helps you know which direction the decision is taking you.</li>
     <li>Will this decision make it easier to help people find meaning in what they are doing or not.
-Again, wither choice is OK, but the <span class='_paradigm'>Foundation</span> helps you know which direction the decision is taking you.</li>
+Again, either choice is up to you and your community, but the <span class='_paradigm'>Foundation</span> helps you know where you are headed.</li>
    </ul>
   <p>You may be leaning one way, but rethink it once you realize where it would take you.
 What you can&rsquo;t do is hide behind, <span class='_quotespan'>Oh, I didn&rsquo;t know!</span></p>
   <p><span class='_paradigm'>Radical</span> doesn&rsquo;t come with rules out of the box, but you and the community of people you work with gets to come up witgh the rules.
 You are all co-owners.</p>